Skip to the main content

 Aluminum cookware

-GREAT HEAT CONDUCTOR Excellent thermal conductivity make aluminum a good material for cookware and equipment where you need heat conductivity.
+GREAT HEAT CONDUCTOR: Excellent thermal conductivity makes aluminum a good material for cookware and equipment where you need heat conductivity.

-LOWER COST This make it a popular material for food service applications.
+LOWER COST: This makes it a popular material for food service applications.

 Applications

 Aluminum is widely used in the china segment of the foodservice industry.
-It is used as an additive to the raw materials of china to add strength to thin wall finer china, providing greater strength without making the china heavy or clunky.
-Aluminum works well since it melts at 1221 degrees F and fully vitrified china is kiln baked between 1400-2200 degrees F.
+It is used as an additive to raw materials to add strength to thin-wall finer china, providing durability without making it heavy or clunky.
+Aluminum works well since it melts at 1221 degrees F and fully vitrified china is kiln-baked between 1400 and 2200 degrees F.

-Aluminum is also found in housings for larger foodservice equipment items, such as slicers, mixers, and horizontal cutter/mixers.
+Aluminum is also found in housings for larger foodservice equipment items such as slicers, mixers, and horizontal cutters/mixers.
 As previously mentioned, it is also common in pots, pans, and bakeware.
 Essentially, aluminum is used anywhere in the foodservice industry where a strong, light, easily constructed material is needed.
-Since aluminum is a non-ferrous alloy, aluminum cookware can not be used with induction cooking equipment as this technology relies on ferrous magnetism to transmit heat.
+Since aluminum is a non-ferrous alloy, aluminum cookware cannot be used with induction cooking equipment, as this technology relies on ferrous magnetism to transmit heat.

 Stainless vs Aluminum Differences

-• Price - Aluminum is generally less expensive than Stainless Steels.
+• Price: Aluminum is generally less expensive than stainless steel.

-Interested in purchasing a Vollrath product, or have questions on a specific mode.
+Interested in purchasing a Vollrath product or have questions on a specific model?
 Connect with one of our sales representatives today.
-Simply send in your questions or requests today and a qualified sales representative will connect with you.
+Simply send in your questions or requests, and a qualified sales representative will connect with you.